Best Hollowbody Electric Guitar (our Top Pick)

 Prioritizing Quality Indicators

 Identifying the best mainline and custom hollowbody electric guitars is as much subjective as it is scientific.
+Therefore, you can’t divorce your own unique preferences and situation from the objective nature of quality indicators.

 Because getting quality doesn’t necessarily mean you’re getting value if you end up paying for something you don’t want or need.
 This is especially true when it comes to something as personal and artistic as a guitar.